clarkgrubb/home/README.rst

 Env                all        ``virtualenv`` and ``rbenv`` environments.
 Etc                all        ``~/Etc/UnicodeData.txt``
 Lang               all        Subdirectories by programming language; code under version control is in ``Src``.
-Man                all        Put first in ``MANPATH``; a place to install man pages w/o admin privilege Pictures           mac/win    Make ``~/Pictures/Pictures`` a link to ``~/Dropbox/Pictures``.
+Local              all        Place to install headers and libraries Man                all        Put first in ``MANPATH``; a place to install man pages w/o admin privilege Pictures           mac/win    Make ``~/Pictures/Pictures`` a link to ``~/Dropbox/Pictures``.
 Shared             all        Share with guest virtual machines.